-In 2022, \$59.3 billion was spent on retail boating sales, which has contributed to annual growth in excess of 6% percent since 2011.
+In 2021, \$56.7 billion was spent on retail boating sales, which has contributed to annual growth in excess of 7% percent since 2010.
 Consumer marine spending includes purchases of new and pre-owned boats; marine products such as engines, trailers, equipment, and accessories; and related expenditures, such as fuel, insurance, docking, storage, and repairs.
-New boat sales and pre-owned boat sales constituted 37% and 22% of 2022 boating retail sales, respectively, based on industry data from the National Marine Manufacturers Association ("NMMA").
-The NMMA estimates that approximately 998,000 pre-owned boats were sold in 2022.
-Non-boat sales include aftermarket accessories (21% of total 2022 boating retail sales) and finance & insurance products and ancillary services, such as insurance, maintenance and fuel (20% of total 2022 boating retail sales).
+New boat sales and pre-owned boat sales constituted 37% and 25% of 2021 boating retail sales, respectively, based on industry data from the National Marine Manufacturers Association ("NMMA").
+The NMMA estimates that approximately 1,145,000 pre-owned boats were sold in 2021.
+Non-boat sales include aftermarket accessories (19% of total 2021 boating retail sales) and finance & insurance products and ancillary services, such as insurance, maintenance and fuel (19% of total 2021 boating retail sales).
 The strategic acquisitions we made in our Distribution segment have increased our presence in the significant aftermarket accessories market.

 Boat sales volumes are correlated with consumer confidence and the availability of consumer credit.
-Recent increase in spending has been driven by the rising average selling prices partially offset by a decrease in units sold.
-Innovation, including updated boat configurations, hull designs, wake gates and other electronics, have contributed to shorter boat upgrade cycles which result in higher unit sales volume prior to the current year decrease.
-Pre-owned traditional powerboat sales were approximately \$12.2 billion in 2022, which represents a decrease of 7.1% compared to 2021.
-After the significant growth in 2020 and 2021, pre-owned traditional powerboat sales have started to normalize following the COVID-19 pandemic but still remain well in excess of pre-pandemic sales.
-With the exception of 2020 - 2022, pre-owned traditional powerboat sales have remained relatively consistent seen since 2006 and through economic cycles.
+Recent growth in spending has been driven by both an increase in units sold as well as rising average selling prices.
+Innovation, including updated boat configurations, hull designs, wake gates and other electronics, have contributed to shorter boat upgrade cycles which result in higher unit sales volume.
+Pre-owned traditional powerboat sales were approximately \$13.1 billion in 2021, which represents an increase of 21.7% over 2020.
+With the exception of the significant growth in 2020 and 2021, pre-owned traditional powerboat sales have remained relatively consistent since 2006 and through economic cycles.
 The boat dealership market is highly fragmented with approximately 4,200 dealerships nationwide, and the majority of retailers are owner-operated with three stores or fewer.
 Independent retailers typically offer a limited selection of boat brands, and they predominantly focus on new boat sales with less expertise and capacity to create a meaningful business from non-boat sales such as finance & insurance products.